The medical staff, for whom this app was designed, needed a way to:

 Chat with other medics and staff.

-Due to restrictions, the Samsung Galaxy phones the medics and staff were issued had no apps or tools installed.
-This authorized app would be their only means of texting/instant messaging with each other.
+Due to restrictions, the phones issued to the medics have no apps or tools installed.
+This authorized app is the only means of texting.

-Note: This was a real project, but the app’s name and all other information shown on the screens have been fictionalized, along with the user story.
+Note: This was a real project, but the app’s name and all other information shown on the screens has been fictionalized, along with the user story.

 Story of the User’s Journey